Databricks CLI 101: Step-by-Step Guide to Effective CLI Usage (2025)

 - Using Curl:

-You can use curl to download and install the Databricks CLI executable by running the following command:
+You can download and install the Databricks CLI executable by running the following command.
+You might need to prepend sudo if /usr/local/bin is not writable.

 curl -fsSL https://raw.githubusercontent.com/databricks/setup-cli/main/install.sh | sh